Why did you choose Lubbock Fine?

 How do you rate the work/life balance?

-In my opinion, the friendly atmosphere and approachability of all staff, at all levels.
+In my opinion, the friendly atmosphere and approachability of all staff, at all levels is outstanding.
 All the managers and senior staff are very willing to help and want to see all us graduates make the most of our time at the firm and progress as fast as possible.